So, you set up your VoIP phone system, but you’re experiencing dropped calls, no incoming calls, or your phone keeps ringing after you pick up.

 Signs SIP ALG affects VoIP calls

-There are a few categories of symptoms SIP ALG could affect VoIP phone.
-It’s not always apparent, especially since these issues often happen silently without users knowing.
+There are a few categories of symptoms that SIP ALG could affect VoIP phones.
+These issues are not always apparent, especially since they often happen silently without users’ knowledge.

 What’s happening is that some VoIP traffic is lost between the phone and the VoIP service provider.
 This interruption is happening because of router firewalls.
 This traffic is essential to maintaining the phone’s availability and selecting the proper audio codecs.